solitondigital/SocialWallet-Android-SDK/README.md

 ### II) How to listen to payment event

-Set `PaymentRequestCallback` to `SocialWallet` Payment request event listener. `onPaymentReceived` method will be called upon any payment event.
+`onActivityResult` method will be called upon any payment event.

 ```java
 import com.solitondigital.socialwalletsdk.SocialWallet;